 You can make Christmas memorable this year by writing a letter from Santa to your children.
 Your children are already expecting Santa to drop off gifts at Christmas.
 However, they don’t expect him to craft a personalized letter.

-The run-up to Christmas will prove to be the most challenging part of this year’s festive season.
+The run-up to Christmas will be the most challenging part of this year’s festive season.
 Letting go of the pre-Christmas shopping days and the festive spirit it creates will be challenging this year as it poses the most risk to COVID.
 Shopping online is safer and will ensure that gift-giving continues this year despite movement and gathering restrictions.

 Online Christmas Celebrations